geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Two gigabytes of memory usage within the bounds of Chrome.

 ##### **Geohot** [[00:31:19](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1879)]
-I mean, it seems...
+I mean, it seems..
 I've never seen a problem with the transfer being the bottleneck.
 I usually see the layout be a bottleneck.

 ##### **Qazalin** [[00:31:30](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1890)]
-Maybe...
+Maybe..
 Just the strong that stuff also takes memory from what you could spend on layout caching.
 So I was thinking of giving myself some space to maybe have a better layout.
 More of this.
 This is just like ideas.

 ##### **Geohot** [[00:31:51](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1911)]
 How are you going to make the layout better?